Cybersecurity Consultant, Excelsior College

 Before joining Excelsior College in 2008, Dr. Jane LeClair worked in two areas, education and the nuclear industry.
 She taught at numerous colleges in the education and management programs and worked in the nuclear industry for Constellation Energy for 20 years in various management positions.
 She was involved in a variety of professional organizations, including the American Society of Engineering Education (ASEE), where she was Region Chair of the St. Lawrence Section of ASEE and the American Nuclear Society (ANS), where she served as Chair of the Education and Training Division.
 She has also worked with the International Atomic Energy Agency (IAEA) and has chaired several international conferences and collaborated on numerous projects.

-Jane is currently the chief operating officer for the National Cybersecurity Institute at Excelsior College in Washington, DC.
+Jane is currently the cybersecurity consultant for Excelsior College in Washington, DC.
 Previously, she served as dean of the School of Business and Technology at Excelsior College in Albany, NY.
 She is a vocal advocate for attracting and retaining more women in the technology fields and established the Dr. Jane A. LeClair Scholarship Fund for Women in Technology at Excelsior College in 2012.

 - Social Engineering